“Someone was by to see you, bossman.” Sandy handed him an embossed business card.

 “Crap.”
 Ushio said.
 “I was hoping your biz card has some sort of GPS built into it.”

-“We got your call and I figured I’d answer it in person.”
+“We got your call about the show and I figured I’d answer it in person.”

 “We can go up to my office.”
 Dan lead him to the stairs to the second floor.
 “I didn’t expect such a prompt response.”